Best Memorial Day Laptop Deals: Savings Are Still Happening on MacBooks, HP, Lenovo and More

 Where are the best Memorial Day laptop sales?

-Tons of retailers are having still having sales on laptops for Memorial Day.
+Tons of retailers are still holding sales on laptops for Memorial Day.
 Some of those retailers include Costco, Best Buy, Amazon and Target.
 You can shop these sales either online or in-store, whichever you prefer.
 There are also discounts directly on brand websites like LG and HP.

 What else is on sale for Memorial Day?

-There are lots of great deals still happening even after the official holiday has come and gone.
-We're still seeing savings on TVs, appliances, furniture and more.
+We're still seeing savings on TVs, appliances, furniture and more, despite Memorial Day weekend having come and gone.
 Here is a roundup of the best Memorial Day deals still happening right now.

 How we choose the best Memorial Day laptop deals